-- A. All plans for water system improvements must be prepared and sealed by a Project Engineer who is licensed by the state of Oregon and shall comply with all applicable sections of OAR 333-61. - B. Submit plan review fee and three sets of drawings to the District Engineer for review and approval: one full civil set and two partial sets of drawing sheets showing only the water system improvements.
-Partial sets shall include items listed below. - C. If the project will be completed in more than one phase, the extents of each phase must be clearly indicated on the plans. - D. If modifications to the project are made after the District has reviewed and approved the plans, a full resubmittal of drawings showing the revisions will be required. - E. All drawings submitted for review and approval shall be on sheets with a size of 22 inches by 34 inches, other sizes will be rejected. - F. Minimum text height shall be 0.10-inch. - G. Plans shall include a cover sheet with the following information: - 1.
+- A. All plans for water system improvements must be prepared and sealed by a Project Engineer who is licensed by the state of Oregon and shall comply with all applicable sections of OAR 333-61. - B. Submit plan review fee and engineering plans in Portable Document Format (PDF) to the District Engineer for review and approval.
+Engineering plans shall be full set including all roadway and utility improvements. - C. If the project will be completed in more than one phase, the extents of each phase must be clearly indicated on the plans. - D. If modifications to the project are made after the District has reviewed and approved the plans, a full resubmittal of engineering plans showing the revisions will be required. - E. Minimum text height shall be 0.10-inch. - F. Plans shall include a cover sheet with the following information: - 1.
 Project name. - 2.
 Owner's name, address, phone number, and email address. - 3.
 Project Engineer's name, address, phone number, and email address. - 4.
 Contractor's name, address, phone number, and email address, if available. - 5.
-Project location (Vicinity Map). - H. Generally, engineering plans shall include the following information: - 1.
-Existing and proposed utilities (water meters, sewer, storm, power, gas, telecommunication, cable, poles, etc.) on a composite utilities sheet. - 2.
-Existing and proposed curbs, sidewalks, driveways, mailboxes, and other street features. - 3.
-Existing and proposed right-of-way and easements, including those required for water improvements. - 4.
-Horizontal and vertical alignments of proposed public water mains. - 5.
-Location of soil resistivity tests, if necessary, and resulting field measurements to justify pipeline installation type. - 6.
-Size, material, and location of proposed and existing water mains and services. - 7.
+Project location (Vicinity Map). - G. Generally, engineering plans shall include the following information: - 1.
+Existing and proposed utilities (water, sewer, storm, power, gas, telecommunication, cable, poles, etc.) on a composite utilities sheet. - 2.
+Existing and proposed water utilities sheet, separate from the composite utilities sheet. - 3.
+Existing and proposed curbs, sidewalks, driveways, mailboxes, trees, light poles, and other street features. - 4.
+Existing and proposed right-of-way and easements, including those required for water improvements. - 5.
+Horizontal and vertical alignments of proposed public water mains. - 6.
+Location of soil resistivity tests, if necessary, and resulting field measurements to justify pipeline installation type. - 7.
+Size, material, and location of proposed and existing water mains and services. - 8.
 Size, type, and location of proposed and existing water appurtenances, including but not limited to: - a.
-Valves and Air Release Valves

-- b.
-Hydrants

-- c.
-Fittings (Bends, Tees, Crosses, Reducers)

-- d.
-Pressure Regulators
+Valves and Air Release Valves - b.
+Hydrants - c.
+Fittings (Bends, Tees, Crosses, Reducers) - d.
+Pressure Regulators - e.

-- e.
 Vaults

 - f.
-Meters

-- g.
-Cathodic Protection Test Stations

-- h.
-Anodes

-- i.
-Phase breaks including temporary blow offs

-- j.
-Locate Stations

-- k.
-Thrust blocks

-- 8. Joint restraint requirements.

-- 9. District Standard Details that are applicable to the project.

-- I. If applicable, include drawings showing:

-- 1. Landscaping plans showing the layout of irrigation systems, backflow device(s), and any decorative water features.

-- 2. Mechanical plans of boilers, chillers, and other water-consuming mechanical devices.

-- 3. Plumbing plans with locations of on-site backflow devices; fire line drawings showing plans of antifreeze (either potable or non-potable) loops, etc.
+Meters - g.
+Cathodic Protection Test Stations - h.
+Anodes - i.
+Phase breaks including temporary blow offs - j.
+Locate Stations - k.
+Thrust blocks - 9.
+Joint restraint requirements. - 10.
+District Standard Details that are applicable to the project. - H. If applicable, include drawings showing: - 1.
+Landscaping plans showing the layout of irrigation systems, backflow device(s), and any decorative water features. - 2.
+Mechanical plans of boilers, chillers, and other water-consuming mechanical devices. - 3.
+Plumbing plans with locations of on-site backflow devices; fire line drawings showing plans of antifreeze (either potable or non-potable) loops, etc.